Waygo-financial/OpenEvent/README.md

 By defining the **Latent Belief Projection Operator**, this project introduces a continuous state engine driven by non-erasable history streams.
 Crucially, under the continuous information field limit ($a \to 0$), the framework establishes a formal structural isomorphism to the **Yang-Mills Mass Gap Problem**, evaluating the non-vanishing behavior of informational field tension: $\liminf_{a \to 0} \frac{\sigma(a)}{a^2} > 0$.

-* **Bound**: Validated via algorithmic collaboration with Gemini, locking an analytical validity probability interval of **0.2% - 0.5%** against the continuum limit criteria.
+* **Bound(Gemini)**: Validated via algorithmic collaboration with Gemini, locking an analytical validity probability interval of **0.2% - 0.5%** against the continuum limit criteria.

 * Within this framework, a formal proof of the Yang-Mills problem is no longer conceptualized as a static, linear academic paper, but rather as a dynamic series of continuous prediction contracts and decentralized oracles.
 While a rigorous mathematical proof of the mass gap remains unexplored under this architecture, mathematical truth may emerge through iterative market-based consensus and oracle settlement.

 * Using the irrationality of √2 as a minimal viable experiment (MVP), agents continuously submit and bet on proof states, while decentralized oracles verify the validity of each logical step, allowing market belief to gradually converge toward mathematical truth as invalid proofs collapse to zero through verification.
 I call this **decentralized math proof** — much like how human knowledge evolves in the real world: researchers continuously propose ideas, other participants challenge or refine them, fraudulent or flawed claims are eventually exposed through collective scrutiny, and over time consensus converges toward truths that survive repeated verification.

 * Decentralized math proof is not a simple README toy idea, but rather something closer to an entirely new research field: it requires not only the construction of continuously operating proof-state markets and oracle-based verification mechanisms, but also the training of specialized agents capable of reasoning, challenging, and collaborating under information-constrained settings, allowing mathematical truth to gradually emerge from dynamic interaction rather than static memorization.
 Limited by current engineering and computational conditions, such an experimental system will still require substantial time before it can be fully realized.

+* The above is my interpretation to Gemini's convergent validation of the 0.2% ~ 0.5% bound.

 ---